adversarial-fi/quickflips/README.md

 ### Obvious disclaimer

 This is script is not able to provide financial advice and any conclusions you arrive to and make decisions upon is entirely your responsibility.
 Just because they do a lot of trading and made a couple big bags doesn't mean said address is the key to financial freedom and buying a Lambo.
-Exercise causion.
+Exercise caution.

 ### Last updated